deepanshumishra/3-tier-container-app/README.md

 We are going to deploy a 3-tier application using docker-compose First task would be to choose application.
-I’ll deploy NextCloud web application with MySQL as database and nginx as reverse proxy **1.
-Creating docker-compose.yml**
+I’ll deploy NextCloud web application with MySQL as database and nginx as reverse proxy.

+**1. Creating docker-compose.yml**
 ```yaml
 version: '3'